shankarprashadji/Library/README.md

 3. ### remove book

-- for removing book click on corresponding close icon -
+- for removing book from list click on corresponding close icon

+4. ### Remove All

+- click on Remove All button to remove all books from list